 Incorporating Scar Massage Into Your Skincare Routine

-To effectively incorporate scar massage into your skincare routine, you need to take into account both timing and frequency.
+To effectively incorporate scar massage into your skincare routine, you need to consider both timing and frequency.

 Aim to perform the massage consistently, using techniques and tools that best suit your scar type and sensitivity.

-Establishing a regular practice can enhance the healing process and improve the appearance of your scars.
+Establishing a regular practice can enhance the healing process and improve the appearance and comfort of your scars.

 Timing and Frequency